coltn/delff/README.md

 Run the contents of the delff file in a Linux terminal.

+***Warning:** This tool is meant for fresh installs, as it removes all mentions of "firefox" on the system.
+This may cause issues if there are other files with "firefox" in the name.*

 ## Ways to do this:

 ### CLI / Git Method: